GongGam Human Rights Law Foundation: Activities

-GongGam provides legal support and advice to other non-governmental and nonprofit organization on issues relatimg to the protection of human rights and the elimination of discrimination.
+GongGam provides legal support and advice to other non-governmental and nonprofit organization on issues relating to the protection of human rights and the elimination of discrimination.
 The organization also provides legal education to NGOs and other public interest groups.
 GongGam advises and provides representation in various litigations relating to social inequalities.
 GongGam develops programs for public interest lawyering and coordinates pro bono activities.

 Impact on Korean society

 Women rights

 2016: GongGam conducted a research on situation of migrant women's work environment in agriculture and the sexual violence against them.
 It later organized development conferences and legal action.

 2015: GongGam represented four Filipino women who came to Korea on an entertainment (E-6-2) visa but ended up being sexually exploited in a foreigners-only club.

 Migrants and refugees

 GongGam successfully represented a young Vietnamese woman who was tricked into marrying a Korean man.

 Disability rights

 2016: GongGam participated in the public hearing about Article 24 of the Mental Health Act in the Constitutional Court before the Constitutional Court decided that Article 24 was unconstitutional in 2016.